aaronryank/triangular/readme.md

 Acronyms: **ToS** = top of stack, **IP** = instruction pointer

-There are eight directions in which the instruction pointer can move (the instruction pointer is located at `0`):
+There are eight directions in which the IP can move (the IP is located at `.`):

-      .
-2 .
+        2
        1 3
-      4 0 5
+      8 .
+4
-       6 8
+       7 5
-      .
-7 .
+        6

-(. is the placeholder command, the do-nothing look-pretty character.)
+(`.` is a no-op.)

 The directional numbers correspond to the cardinal directions and their combinations like so:

     1 NorthWest  `
     2 North      ^
     3 NorthEast  /
-    4 West       <
+    4 East       >
-    5 East       >
+    5 SouthEast  \
-    6 SouthWest  ,
+    6 South      v
-    7 South      v
+    7 SouthWest  ,
-    8 SouthEast  \
+    8 West       <

-Visualization of directional switches
+Visualization of directional switches:

        ^
       ` /
-     < 0 >
+     < . >
       , \
        v

-IP starts from the top of the triangle, moving in direction 8 (SE).
+IP starts from the top of the triangle, moving in direction 5 (SE).

         \
          .